privacy-scaling-explorations/nova-by-hand/part_1.md

 **Problem of Naive SNARK-Based IVC**

 If the naive SNARK adopts a general pairing-based approach, this method significantly increases recursion overhead and extends the overall proving time.
-In a pairing-based approach, the internal verifier $SNARK.V$ uses pairing to validate each proof.
+In a pairing-based approach, the internal verifier $SNARK.V$ uses pairing to validate each proof which is costly.
 Here, if the time in $SNARK.V$ is longer than the execution of circuit R, the time in $SNARK.P$ will increase with each step.
-And it is time-consuming to create a proof of $SNARK at each step.
+And it is time-consuming to create a SNARK proof at each step.

 **Recursion overhead**